Manuel Tinio: The American period: from general to governor and director

-Gov.-Gen. Francis Burton Harrison succeeded Gov. Forbes.
+Governor-General Francis Burton Harrison succeeded William Cameron Forbes.
 His term was characterized by increased Filipinization of the insular bureaucracy, and he appointed Tinio as the first Filipino Director of Lands on October 17, 1913.
 It was while he was Director of the Bureau of Lands that cadastral surveys for each municipality began to be made, and the area now covered by the towns of Rizal, Llanera, Gen. Natividad, Laur, Lupao and Muñoz were subdivided into homesteads.
 In the largest wave of migration ever experienced by the province, thousands of landless Tagalogs and Ilocanos came and settled in Nueva Ecija.
 But Tinio suffered intrigues sown by the American Assistant Director, who wanted to be appointed to the position.
 The intrigues came to the point that Tinio was even accused of manipulating the sale of the 6,000 hectare Sabani Estate that was subsequently rescinded.
 In disgust and for delicadeza, he resigned on September 13, 1914, and returned to Nueva Ecija to manage his landholdings.
 A subsequent investigation cleared him of all charges, but, disillusioned with the government system, he refused to go back to government service, preferring to live the quiet life of a landowner instead.
 The Sabani Estate, in present-day Gabaldon, Nueva Ecija and Dingalan, Aurora, never found another buyer and still belongs to the government and is administered by the National Development Corporation.

 It was during his term as Director of Lands that his wife, Maura, died.
 He then married Basilia Pilares Huerta, a Bulakeña from Meycauayan.

 After his resignation from the Bureau of Lands, Manuel Tinio went back to Cabanatuan, Nueva Ecija, and built his house on Burgos St. It was the largest house in town.
 He entertained and kept open house, which meant that anyone present at lunchtime was automatically invited to dine.
 Everyday was like an Election Day – with people coming to ask for assistance, financial or otherwise.
 A very generous man, he was not averse to using his personal financial resources to help those in need.